twilio/twilio-java/README.md

 ## Docker Image

-The `Dockerfile` present in this repository and its respective `twilio/twilio-ruby` Docker image are used by Twilio for testing purposes only.
+The `Dockerfile` present in this repository and its respective `twilio/twilio-java` Docker image are currently used by Twilio for testing purposes only.

 # Getting help